locationtech-labs/geopyspark/README.rst

 Developing GeoPySpark With GeoNotebook
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Note**: Before begining this section, it should be noted that python-mapnik, a dependency for GeoNotebook, has been found to be difficult to install.
+If problems are encountered during installation, a possible work around would be to run ``make wheel`` and then do ``docker cp`` the ``wheel`` into the GeoPySpark docker container and install it from there.

 `GeoNotebook <https://github.com/OpenGeoscience/geonotebook>`_ is a Jupyter notebook extension that specializes in working with geospatial data.
 GeoPySpark can be used with this notebook; which allows for a more interactive experience